 "The issue of teacher leadership concerning crisis responses is not just timely, but critical in terms of the contributions teachers have made to provide remote learning, support vulnerable populations, re-open schools, and ensure that learning gaps have been mitigated.
 The discussions surrounding WTD will also address the role of teachers in building resilience and shaping the future of education and the teaching profession."
 UNESCO official website

-As UNESCO recognises the efforts of the teachers, you can appreciate your teachers in the toughest phrases of the career virtually with these easy options:
+As UNESCO recognises the efforts of the teachers, we, at The CEO Magazine have accumulated a few methods for you to appreciate your teachers in the toughest phrases of the career virtually with these easy options:

 A Thank You Video: Unlike a decade or two ago, letters were common, but today the trending video platform is a great way to express what you feel.
 You can combine many mini-videos by your classmates which you can ask them to record and email you and share it on an unofficial group with your teacher right before the class.